pass-antibiotics/pass-antibiotics.github.io/about/tackling-antibiotic-resistance.md

 </ul>

-Reading the news headlines, it can be easy to give up and not try to do anything about the problem of antibiotic resistance.
-But that is not the case, we can approach the problem from several angles.
-Below are some examples of how clinicians and researchers are tackling the problem of antibiotic resistance:
+Newspaper headlines often depict an apocalyptic future, in which antibiotic resistance jeopardises medicine as we know it.

+Yet, this prospect can be avoided.
+Clinicians and researchers are approaching the problem of antibiotic resistance from three angles simultaneously:

 * TOC
 {:toc}